 Carillion plc (in liquidation) -v- (1) KPMG LLP (2) KPMG Audit plc EWHC 1416 (Comm) in which an application for pre-action disclosure by the Official Receiver was dismissed in its entirety in favour of the client (KPMG).

-Cunningham v Ellis & Others EWHC 3188 (Comm) in which a £39m claim for conspiracy to defraud the shareholders of an engineering company was struck out and summary judgment given in favour of the client (Ernst & Young (EY)).
+Cunningham v Ellis & Others EWHC 3188 (Comm) in which a £39m claim for conspiracy to defraud was struck out and summary judgment given in favour of the client (Ernst & Young (EY)) who was appointed by creditors to conduct an Independent Business Review.

 Rentokil Initial 1927 plc v Goodman Derrick LLP EWHC 2994 (Ch) in which a negligence claim relating to the drafting of a contract for sale of a commercial premises was dismissed on behalf of the client (Goodman Derrick).